 - Fourth layer: let the chants become part of your own reflective practice, not just something you read during the service

-For most visitors, the first breakthrough is simply realising that they do not need to “get it right” immediately.
-Chanting is learned by participation.
-You listen to the monks and experienced practitioners, you follow when you can, and gradually the material becomes natural.
+For most visitors, the first useful realisation is that they do not need to “get it right” immediately.
+Chanting is learned by participation: listen to the monks and experienced practitioners, follow when you can, and let the material become familiar gradually.

 What to know before using the book at the monastery